-- Heat the sugar in a large heavy skillet over medium heat, stirring with a wooden spoon to heat sugar evenly, until it starts to melt, then stop stirring and cook, swirling skillet periodically so sugar melts evenly, until it is amber in color, about another 8 to 12 minutes.
+- Heat the sugar and water in a large heavy skillet over medium heat until starts to bubble.
+Stop stirring and continue to cook, swirling the skillet periodically.
+Continue this process (without stirring) until it is deep amber in color, about another 8 to 12 minutes.
 Remove from the heat.

 - Transfer to a bowl and stir in the salt and vanilla.

-- Lightly whisk eggs in a medium bowl, then add half of the hot milk mixture in a slow stream, whisking constantly.
+- In a medium bowl, whisk the eggs and then add half of the hot milk mixture in a slow stream, whisking constantly.

 - Pour all of the egg and milk mixture back into the saucepan and cook over medium heat, stirring constantly with a wooden spoon, until custard coats the back of the spoon, 4 - 5 minutes.
 (Don't let come to a boil).
 If it starts to scramble, take off the heat and stir continuously until smooth and thickened.

 - Pour custard through a fine-mesh sieve into a large bowl, then stir in cooled caramel.

-- Refrigerate the custard for 3 - 6 hours.
+- Refrigerate the custard for 3 hours, or overnight.

-- Freeze custard in ice cream maker (it will be soft), then transfer to an airtight container and place in freezer until firm, 3 - 4 hours, or overnight.
+- Freeze custard in an ice cream maker (it will be soft), then transfer to an airtight container and place in freezer until firm, 4 hours, or overnight.